-This module explores several 'toolkits' that demonstrate course themes in action, and analyze these toolkits and their contents to see which activities fit their own teaching.
+In this module, you will explore several 'toolkits' that demonstrate course themes in action, and analyze these toolkits and their contents to see which activities fit your own teaching.

 Identifying the 'location' of this module within the course level learning will spark the introduction of module theories being considered(inquiry based engagement, active learning and social connectivity).
 Course participants will explore several 'toolkits' that demonstrate these themes in action, and will apply these concepts to their own work.